jobial-io/sclap/README.md

 ### Anatomy

-Here are a few pointers on the structure of the command line description in Sclap.
+A few pointers on the structure of the command line description in Sclap.
 An application typically implements the `CommandLineApp` trait, which provides a safe implementation of the `main` function relying on Cats Effect's `IOApp` .
 The app has to implement the